Electronic Signature for Accounting Firms

 How Certyneo helps you

-Certyneo offers templates tailored to accounting firms (engagement letters, board minutes), advanced signature by default, integration with major accounting software (Sage, Cegid, EBP) via API, and 10-year archiving compliant with legal obligations for retention of accounting records.
+Certyneo offers templates tailored to accounting firms (engagement letters, board minutes), advanced signature by default, integration with major accounting software (Sage, Cegid, EBP) via API, and 10-year archiving compliant with legal document retention requirements.

 FAQ